shenxianpeng/blog/source/_posts/2021/03/jenkins-dynamic-default-parameters.md

 author: shenxianpeng
 ---

-## Question
+## Problem

-When you use Jenkins multibranch pipeline, you may want to have different default parameters settings for defferent branches.
+When you use Jenkins multibranch pipeline, you may want to have different default parameters settings for defferent branches build.

 For example:

-For develop/hotfix/release branches, except regular build, you also want to do some code scanning, For other branches, like feature/bugfix or PR, you just want to do regular build.
+For develop/hotfix/release branches, except regular build, you also want to do some code analyzes, like code scanning, etc.
+For other branches, like feature/bugfix or Pull Request that you just want to do a regular build.

+So you need to have dynamic parameter settings for your multibranch pipeline job.

 ## Solution